Noovolari/leapp/docs/security/credential-process.md

 The **Expiration** field allows the generated credentials to be cached and reused until they are no more valid (by default the value is **3600s=1h**).

 ### Advantages
-- Credential Process ensures that no credential set is written on your machine in neither the ~/.aws/credentials or ~/.aws/config files.
+- Ensures that no credential set is written on your machine in neither the ~/.aws/credentials or ~/.aws/config files.
-- Credential Process ensures your **long-running tasks** to always have valid credentials during their lifecycle.
+- Ensures your **long-running tasks** to always have valid credentials during their lifecycle.
-- Credential Process is **compatible with named-profiles**.
+- Is **compatible with named-profiles**.
-- Credential Process is **a way to make third-party tool compatible with AWS SSO and SAML Federated IAM Principals** even if they don't support them natively.
+- Is **a way to make third-party tool compatible with AWS SSO and SAML Federated IAM Principals** even if they don't support them natively.
 - As stated by [this article](https://ben11kehoe.medium.com/never-put-aws-temporary-credentials-in-env-vars-or-credentials-files-theres-a-better-way-25ec45b4d73e) by Ben Kehoe, Credential Process is a good way to avoid cluttering the credential file with temporary credentials.

 !!!
 Warning